Embassy Legalization & Attestation Services

 - For other countries, One Source Process helps clients navigate the embassy authentication process by confirming and obtaining state or federal certifications so the documents can be submitted to the embassy for legalization.

-Why Use Us for Consular and Embassy Legalization Services?
+Why Use Us for Embassy Attestation Services?

 - We offer document authentication, apostille and embassy/consular legalization services in all 50 states.